bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/01-Environment/infrastructure.md

 ```

 #### <font color='red'>Docker Registry Volume</font>
 Installation of the Foundry Platform and LDOS requires that the images are uploaded to a Regsitry to maintain versioning.
-In this workshop a locally, self-certified Docker Registry will be created on a /Docker volume.
+In this workshop a locally, self-certified Docker Registry will be created on /installers volume.
 One of the post-installation tasks is to enter the Regsitry credentials to enable versioning, upgrades and rollbacks to be performed.

 ---

-### <font color='red'>Pentaho Server 9.2</font>
+### <font color='red'>HA-Proxy - Pentaho Server 9.2</font>
-This server has been configured with an 'installer' user with sudo privileges.
+This server has been configured with an 'pentaho' user with sudo privileges.

 update (log in as root) :
 ```